 Smart presented his self-assessment to the board in an executive session at its June meeting.

-The board began the process via an electronic survey that evaluated Smart in nine major categories:
+The board began the process via an electronic survey that evaluated Smart in these major categories:

 - Strategic leadership.

 - Educational leadership.

 - External relations.